harrisrhm/ruby-rails-algolia/README.md

 ```sh
 bin/rails db:seed
 ```
-> **Note:** This step is necessary when you need sample data locally and load initially
+> **Note:** This step is necessary when you need sample data locally and loaded initially

 6) Index to Algolia